batfish/batfish/docs/parsing/README.md

 ### Lexer

-The excerpts in this section are from the Cool NOS example lexer file, avaialable [here](../example_code/new_vendor/src/main/antlr4/org/batfish/grammar/cool_nos/CoolNosLexer.g4).
+The excerpts in this section are from the Cool NOS example lexer file, available [here](../example_code/new_vendor/src/main/antlr4/org/batfish/grammar/cool_nos/CoolNosLexer.g4).

 The job of the lexer is to convert the text of a DSL into a stream of tokens to be consumed by the